nardost/pipe-and-filter/Readme.md

 #### 4.2 Importance of the Registry

-PumpFactory, FilterFactory, SinkFactory use the Registry to build components dynamically using the Java reflection API.
+PumpFactory, FilterFactory, ```SinkFactory``` use the Registry to build components dynamically using the Java reflection API.
 These factories also use the Registry to infer the input and the output types of each registered pump, filter, or sink.

 A factory consults the registry and knows the class type.
 It then accesses the single constructor of that class type and instantiates an object of that class type by reflection.

-PiplineFactory uses the Registry to check if a given pipeline assembly is valid.
-The user supplied ordered list of components is a valid pipeline assembly if and only if the output type of a pipeline component is the same as the input type of the next component in the chain for every pair of adjacent components in the list.
+PiplineFactory uses the Registry to check if a given ```Pipeline``` assembly is valid.
+The user supplied ordered list of components is a valid ```Pipeline``` assembly if and only if the output type of a ```Pipeline``` component is the same as the input type of the next component in the chain for every pair of adjacent components in the list.

 ### 5. The Text Processing Pipeline

-The pipeline assembly for the text processor that does the functions listed in section 1 above is constructed with the following sequence of components:
+The ```Pipeline``` assembly for the text processor that does the functions listed in section 1 above is constructed with the following sequence of components:
 ```javascript

     {